 Process efficiency is certainly tied to economic viability: higher efficiency is more cost effective.
 However, it goes beyond that.
 The goal of PEM electrolysis is the creation of a clean renewable hydrogen source for fuel cells, so the efficiency must be maximized to increase appeal and incentivize adoption.
 Various sources place electrolysis efficiency at 70-80% in its current state, but this number needs to keep increasing if it is to compete with fossil fuels.

 CODA Coriolis mass flow solution

-CODA Coriolis mass flow instruments provide numerous benefits to remedy the cost and efficiency challenges faced by electrolysis.
+CODA Coriolis mass flow instruments provide numerous benefits to remedy the cost and efficiency challenges faced by electrolysis setups.
 Many electrolysis processes require tight regulation of low flow rates and an instrument that can withstand high water temperatures.
-CODA instruments offer exceptional zero-stability and repeatability to ensure high accuracy measurement and control of ultra-low flows from 0.08 g/h to 300,000 g/h for temperatures up to 70°C.
+CODA instruments offer exceptional zero-stability and repeatability to ensure high accuracy measurement and control of ultra-low flows from 0.08 g/h to 100,000 g/h for temperatures up to 70°C.

-There is also no required annual calibration for CODA – and since electrolysis systems have lifetimes up to 60,000 hours, this can equate to nearly seven years of annual savings over other mass flow solutions.
+There is also no required annual calibration for CODA – and since electrolysis and fuel cell systems have lifetimes up to 60,000 hours, this can equate to nearly seven years of annual savings over other mass flow solutions.
 CODA also presents an opportunity for savings as your process scales, as the available models can cover a wide range of flow rates.
-Additionally, CODA instruments are inherently resistant to external vibrations and bumps without need for a mass block (check out the demonstration video), protecting your process from costly interruptions while minimizing equipment footprint so you have room for the rest of your setup.
+Additionally, CODA instruments are inherently resistant to external vibrations and bumps without need for a mass block, protecting your process from costly interruptions while minimizing equipment footprint so you have room for the rest of your setup.